Tabasco Tabasco And Chiapas, Mexico Travel Guide

 Always opt for licensed taxis or app-based services.

 Villahermosa offers pedestrian-friendly areas, but cycling infrastructure is limited due to the climate and traffic.
-Prioritize safety when exploring on foot or by bike.
+Prioritize security when walking around or by bike.

 Do not go on foot or by bike alone in isolated or unlit areas, particularly after dark.

-Watch out for traffic when crossing streets; always look both ways.
+Watch out for road congestion when crossing streets; always look both ways.

 Ask locals or your hotel for tips on specific neighborhoods.